17 (Best Tips) on What to Say on the Mic as a DJ

 In front of the mirror, you can really clearly hear yourself talking and the mirror will spot out any visual flaws when you're talking.
 This will make practicing very effective since you can easily identify your mistakes and learn from them.

-Although you're limiting yourself only having yourself look at you MCing there's another way to let others judge you and give you feedback which brings me to my next point.
+Although you're limiting yourself only to having yourself look at your MCing there's another way to let others judge you and give you feedback which brings me to my next point.

-Whenever you are comfortable to speak in front of a mirror it's time to pick up the microphone when you're performing a live set online.
-This lets other people view you and you can ask for direct feedback that you can implement in your future live sets.
+Whenever you are comfortable speaking in front of a mirror it's time to pick up the microphone when you're performing a live set online.
+This lets other people get to see you and you can in turn ask for direct feedback that you can implement in your future live sets.

 This is also a great way to get people to know you and your branding.
 This will make you have a better connection with your audience.

 But still, the most important thing is that you should practice a lot.
 A great method of practicing doesn't outscore many practicing hours.
-Practicing is value.
+Practicing is valuable.